Weber-Hsu/AndbotSecuritySensing/README.md

 	* Output: ppm
 		(**Approximation** is derived from datasheet; details are the following.)

-### MQ9 CO/Combustible Gas sensor
+### MQ9 CO/Combustible Gas sensor -- Pending
 * Output format: Analog (intensity)
 * ROS
 	* Topic: /MQ9LPG; /MQ9CO; /MQ9CH4;
 	* Msg type: float (Lib: std_msgs::Float32)
-	* Output: ppm (Approximation is derived from datasheet; details are the following.)
+	* Output: ppm (**Approximation** is derived from datasheet; details are the following.)
+	* Pending reason: We believed that this breakout board were designed not properly.
+There is no adjustable resistance for analog output.

 ### DHT22 Temperature-Humidity sensor